 All Repository updates are listed in a table on the History tab of the Repository dialog with the newest updates at the top of the dialog.
-Scroll to the right to view additional information about each update.
+If the Script or Templates is New then the Comment column displays the description of the file but if the Script or Template is an Update then the Comment column displays a comment describing the update.
 Some Templates or Scripts may require a newer version of 010 Editor to be installed as listed in the Requires Version column.
 Double-clicking on a Template or Script will display all the information for that file in either the Templates or the Scripts tab.